-The work closest to ours is "Firewall Policy Advisor" by Al-Shaer and Hamed [1,2].
-Our classification of misconfigurations is inspired by them, but are more general and complete.
+The work closest to ours is "Firewall Policy Advisor" by Al-Shaer and Hamed [10, 11].
+Our classification of misconfigurations are inspired by them, but are more general and complete.
 The key distinction of FIREMAN is its capability to evaluate firewall configurations as a whole piece, not just limited to relation between two firewall rules.
 In addition to inconsistencies, FIREMAN also checks for policy violations and inefficiencies.
 Furthermore, FIREMAN works on any network topology and requires only a linear traversal through the rules.
-Our experiment running FIREMAN captured all misconfigurations in their sample scripts [2]
+Our experiment running FIREMAN captured all misconfigurations in their sample scripts [11]

-Gouda and Liu [17] devised a firewall decision diagram (FDD) to assist the design of firewalls, in order to reduce the size of configuration while maintaining its consistency and completeness.
+Gouda and Liu [29] used a firewall decision diagram to assist the design of firewalls, in order to compact configuration size while maintaining its consistency and completeness.
 Their focus is on the efficiency of a single firewall.
-They also proposed to design multiple versions of the same firewall and check the equivalence among the N versions using FDD [23].
-Eronen and Zitting [12] described an expert system based on Eclipse, a constraint logic programming language to render Cisco router access lists.
+Eronen and Zitting [30] described an expert system based on Eclipse, a constraint logic programming language to render Cisco router access lists.

-Hazelhurst et al. [21] proposed to use BDD to represent firewall rules and access lists.
+Hazelhurst et al. [9] proposed to use BDD to represent firewall rules and access lists.
 Their goal was to achieve fast lookup through better hardware router implementation using BDDs.
 We chose BDD to represent not only individual rules but also the collective behavior of whole set of rules.
 Our focus is on checking the security properties of firewall rules on existing architectures.